 The Great Northern Railway is a former railroad bed located north of Lake Street in Minneapolis and stretches 5.5-miles before connecting with the popular Cedar Lake Trail.
 The trail is mostly paved and flat and includes many great landmarks along with way.
 And with paved lanes for biking, running, and walking, the trail is a perfect place for every kind of athlete in the city.
 Runners and bikers alike can also begin at the river and travel all the way to St. Louis Park as well.

-Thanks to the team at Minneapolis Movers (http://www.minneapolismovers.net) for their contributions to today’s post.
+Thanks to the team at Cheap Movers Minneapolis (https://cheapmoversminneapolis.com) for their contributions to today’s post.
 These movers are constantly on the move, whether it’s loading boxes onto moving trucks or training for their next triathlon.
-Working for a moving company isn’t easy, so the fact that a lot of the crew enjoys training for triathlons in their down time is pretty impressive.
-The next time you’re looking for cheap moving help, give these guys a call!
+Working for a moving company isn’t easy, so the fact that a lot of the crew enjoys training for triathlons in their downtime is pretty impressive.
+The next time you’re looking for cheap moving help in the Twin Cities, give these guys a call!